 At the Elementary level, time activities are provided for the hour and half hour.
 This should be selected or adjusted based on the skill level of the student.
 Creating related scenarios based on the student’s activities is an excellent means to continue time skills within the context of the daily living routine.

 Geometry/Spatial Sense: Lesson 24

 Simple geometry concepts are presented in this lesson to facilitate sorting objects by like shapes or attributes and identifying spatial locations.

 Elementary algebra concepts are presented in this lesson by completing and expanding a patterned activity.
 Objects are presented in a worksheet format, but may be cut apart to make pictures that can be manipulated or recreated into additional problems.

 Unique Learning System provides a Mathematics Guide to support service providers with the monthly math lessons.
 The Mathematics Guide gives direction on incorporating students into standards-based math activities at any level of learning.
 The guide is located in the Teacher Reference Materials > Instructional Guides: Mathematics Guide.

 The Number Journal

 The number journal is available within Unique Learning System's lessons.
-The interactive number journal activity is included in all Number Sense, Math Story, and Algebra lessons, for grade Preschool through High School.
-It is an interactive companion to the Mathematics Guide designed to help students achieve their differentiated task expectations virtually, assist in working out problems or create additional practice problems on specific math skills.
+The interactive number journal activity is included in all Number Sense, Math Story, and Algebra lessons for grades Preschool through High School.
+It is an interactive companion to the Mathematics Guide designed to help students achieve their differentiated task expectations virtually, assist in working out problems, or create additional practice problems on specific math skills.